isaac-w-dev/saev/README.md

 Installation is supported with [uv](https://docs.astral.sh/uv/). saev will likely work with pure pip, conda, etc. but I will not formally support it.

-Clone this repository (or fork it), then from the root directory:
+Clone this repository, then from the root directory:

 ```bash
 uv run python -m saev --help